Multi-intention Inverse Q-learning for Interpretable Behavior Representation: Introduction

 \section{Introduction}

 Characterizing decision-making behavior stands as a fundamental objective within the field of behavioral neuroscience~\citep{niv2009reinforcement,wilson2019ten}.
-Prior research has formulated a variety of mathematical behavioral models across diverse tasks~\citep{ashwood2022mice,beron2022mice}, encompassing generalized linear models and models based on reinforcement learning.
-These \textit{forward models} facilitate the comprehension and comparison of decision-making strategies employed by both human and animal subjects.
+Prior research has formulated a variety of mathematical behavioral models across diverse tasks~\citep{ashwood2022mice,beron2022mice}, including generalized linear models and models based on reinforcement learning.
+These \textit{forward models} facilitate the understanding and comparison of decision-making strategies employed by both human and animal subjects.
 Additionally, they offer a low-dimensional behavioral representation suitable for regression analysis with neural activities~\citep{hattori2019area,hamaguchi2022prospective}.
 Forward models require an empirically defined reward function that guides subjects optimizing their behavior during decision-making.
-However, defining a comprehensive and suitable reward function can pose challenges in complex behavioral tasks. \citet{alyahyay2023mechanisms} introduced a response-preparation task where subjects ought to hold a lever until a cue indicating the release signal.
-In this task, subjects can receive a binary extrinsic reward from the environment, whereas the intrinsic reward driving behavior such as hunger, thirst, engagement, associated with each timestamp is, however, not obvious to the experimenter.
-As another example, within a 127-node-labyrinth with a water port at the terminal, \citet{rosenberg2021mice} observed that the navigation behavior of water-restricted mice is influenced not solely by the extrinsic water reward but also by intrinsic motivators, including their curiosity to explore the environment.
+However, defining a comprehensive and suitable reward function can pose challenges in complex behavioral tasks~\citep{alyahyay2023mechanisms,rosenberg2021mice}.
+Inverse reinforcement learning (IRL)~\citep{ng2000algorithms,arora2021survey} is a popular approach to recover a reward function that induces the observed behavior, assuming that the demonstrator was maximizing its long-term return.
+Along with the significant successes of IRL in autonomous driving~\citep{kalweit2020deep,nasernejad2023multiagent}, robotics~\citep{kumar2023graph,chen2023option}, and healthcare domains~\citep{coronato2020reinforcement,chan2021scalable}, it appears to be emerging as a valuable tool for constructing mathematical behavior models in neuroscience research, as exemplified by \citet{yamaguchi2018identification,kwon2020inverse,alyahyay2023mechanisms}.